Hakeem Lyon: Season 3

 In Season 3, Hakeem drunkenly goes to see Tiana after the failure of his wedding and states that it was always her he loved.
 He doesn't know that Anika is in the hospital giving birth to his daughter, Bella.
 Lucious, angry with Hakeem's behaviour, puts his name of the certificate as a legal guardian instead of Hakeem as he is married to Anika.
 Hakeem tries to get over his wedding humiliation by making music but is interrupted by Shyne and his sister, Nessa (Sierra McClain).
 Shyne offers to produce for Hakeem.
 Hakeem eventually agrees to this.
 He gets involved in a beef with another rapper, Gram (Romeo Miller), who starts dating Tiana and they kiss in front of a surprised Hakeem during a performance.
 Hakeem responds by recording a diss track to both of them.
 He begins to develop feelings for Nessa but she is interested in Andre.
 Hakeem eventually finds out about this from Lucious whilst performing with Jamal in his house on Empire XStream, their streaming service.
 Hakeem responds by dissing both Andre and Jamal on the live stream, resulting in a huge argument and setting a feud with Andre.
 Hakeem also begins to develop a bond with his daughter, Bella.
 When Tiana is set up by Andre and Nessa during a modelling session in which Nessa purposely burnt the dress she was supposed to wear, Hakeem figures out that Andre was responsible for this and confronts him.
 Nessa ends up taking Tiana's spot.
-Hakeem comforts Tiana afterwards and during an outdoor performance, he kisses her and tells her he can't wait for her to meet Bella.
+Hakeem comforts Tiana afterwards and after their performance at the People's Ball, he kisses her and tells her he can't wait for her to meet Bella.
 They both start dating again and Hakeem supports Tiana after she gets in a fight with Nessa when they finish a performance at Leviticus.
 Hakeem celebrates his 21st birthday at Leviticus but it goes wrong when he lets in some strangers who helped him earlier.
 One of them assaults one of Tiana's friends and a fight breaks out.
 Andre shuts down Hakeem's XStream channel, telling him he needs to learn to take responsibilities while Jamal tells him he needs to "be a man."
 Tiana also chastises him for being selfish.
 He goes to Lucious to collect Bella so he can spend the rest of his birthday with her and this pleases Lucious.
 Hakeem, with encouragement from Jamal and Cookie, apologises to Tiana's friend via music through Jamal's XStream channel.
 Hakeem introduces Tiana to Bella and they both bond immediately.
 When Empire is to take residency in Las Vegas, Hakeem and Tiana have the last laugh over Andre and Nessa when Tory Ash (Rumer Willis) gets Nessa's spot.
 Whilst at home, Hakeem does an insightful piece on family via his XStream channel.
 This pleases Lucious and he decides to include Hakeem's name on Bella's certificate.
 However, Bella is taken away by social services, courtesy of Diana DuBois (Phylicia Rashad).
 This sends Hakeem into a panic.
 He follows Anika to the DuBois house and he finds Bella.
 However, Diana DuBois tells Hakeem that she wants something from him in return.